itzsaga/bootstrap-codealong-v-000/README.md

-# Exceptional Realy Website (Bootstrapped Version)
+# Exceptional Realty Website (Bootstrapped Version)

 This is as example website using the Twitter Bootstrap v3 framework.
 More information on using Bootstrap can be found at: